+'''

+Host=192.168.222.160

-Host=192.168.222.160 Port=10000
+Port=10000

+'''

 - Or, to discover Hive Server 2 services through the ZooKeeper service, enable Service Discovery Mode and specify the connection information of the ZooKeeper ensemble.
-For more information, see "Configuring Service Discovery Mode on a Non-Windows Machine" on page 39. - d.
+For more information, see "Configuring Service Discovery Mode on a Non-Windows Machine" on page 41. - d.
 If authentication is required to access the server, then specify the authentication mechanism and your credentials.
-For more information, see "Configuring Authentication on a Non-Windows Machine" on page 40. - e.
+For more information, see "Configuring Authentication on a Non-Windows Machine" on page 42. - e.
 If you want to connect to the server through SSL, then enable SSL and specify the certificate information.
-For more information, see "Configuring SSL Verification on a Non-Windows Machine" on page 42. - f.
+For more information, see "Configuring SSL Verification on a Non-Windows Machine" on page 44. - f.
 If you want to configure server-side properties, then set them as key-value pairs using a special syntax.
-For more information, see "Configuring Server-Side Properties on a Non-Windows Machine" on page 43.
+For more information, see "Configuring Server-Side Properties on a Non-Windows Machine" on page 45.

 - g.
 Optionally, set additional key-value pairs as needed to specify other optional connection settings.
-For detailed information about all the configuration options supported by the Cloudera ODBC Driver for Apache Hive, see "Driver Configuration Options" on page 58. - 4.
+For detailed information about all the configuration options supported by the Cloudera ODBC Driver for Apache Hive, see "Driver Configuration Options" on page 60. - 4.
 Save the odbc.ini configuration file.

 If you are storing this file in its default location in the home directory, then prefix the file name with a period (.) so that the file becomes hidden.
 If you are storing this file in another location, then save it as a non-hidden file (without the prefix), and make sure that the ODBCINI environment variable specifies the location.
-For more information, see "Specifying the Locations of the Driver Configuration Files" on page 33.
+For more information, see "Specifying the Locations of the Driver Configuration Files" on page 35.

-For example, the following is an odbc.ini configuration file for Mac OS X containing a DSN that connects to a Hive Server 2 instance directly:
+For example, the following is an odbc.ini configuration file for macOS containing a DSN that connects to a Hive Thrisft Server instance and authenticates the connection using a user name and password:

 '''

 [ODBC Data Sources]

 Sample DSN=Cloudera Hive ODBC Driver

 [Sample DSN]

-Driver=/opt/cloudera/hiveodbc/lib/universal/libclouderahiveodbc.

-dylib

-HiveServerType=2

-Host=192.168.222.160

-Port=10000
+Driver=/

+opt/cloudera/hiveodbc/lib/universal/libclouderahiveodbc.dylib

+HiveServerType=3

+UID=username

+PWD=userpassword

 '''

-As another example, the following is an odbc.ini configuration file for a 32-bit driver on a Linux/AIX/Debian machine, containing a DSN that connects to a Hive Server 2 instance directly:
+As another example, the following is an odbc.ini configuration file for a 32-bit driver on a Linux/AIX/Debian machine, containing a DSN that connects to a Hive Server instance directly: